kubelo1705/reliability-messages-pattern-demo/README.md

-# Kafka-RabbitMQ Bridge
+# Kafka-SQS Bridge

-A Spring Boot application that acts as a bridge between Apache Kafka and RabbitMQ, helping to manage high traffic by buffering messages in RabbitMQ and reducing Kafka lag.
+A Spring Boot application that acts as a bridge between Apache Kafka and SQS, helping to manage high traffic by buffering messages in SQS and reducing Kafka lag.

 ## Features

 - Consumes messages from Kafka topics
-- Forwards messages to RabbitMQ queues
+- Forwards messages to SQS queues
 - Manual acknowledgment for reliable message processing
 - Error handling and logging
 - Configurable through application.yml